OnlyJ22/StudyToWGU/CS 204/Ch1.md

 * SQL is used to retrieve and manipulate data using consistent syntax.
 * Key SQL operations include `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
 * Tools like Access offer visual interfaces, but SQL is universally supported across major systems.

-Let me know if you'd like this turned into flashcards, a PDF, or practice exercises.

 ### Section 13: Denormalization